Use a managed import to set up replication from external databases

 3. Set up the Cloud SQL replica.

-Update permissions for the replication user
+Update privileges for the replication user

 The replication user on the external server is configured to accept connections from any host (%).
 Update this user account so that it can be used only with the Cloud SQL replica.

-Open a terminal on the external server and enter the following commands.
+To update privileges, open a terminal on the external server and enter the following commands.

 mysql Client